Paediatric chiropractor Williamstown

 Feeding difficulties & latching problems

-What parents tell us: Many notice improved latching and reduced feeding pain within 1-3 sessions.
+What parents tell us: Many notice improved latching and reduced feeding discomfort within 1-3 sessions.
+If your baby also has a tongue tie, chiropractic can support jaw and neck mobility before or after a tongue tie release.

 4